 The safety and long-term health effects of using e-cigarettes or other vaping products still aren’t well known.
 In September 2019, federal and state health authorities began investigating an

 Vaping has risks, regardless of what you vape.
 Starting to use e-cigarettes, or switching from cigarettes to e-cigarettes, increases your risk of devastating health effects.
-The safest option, according to the American Cancer Society, is to avoid both vaping and smoking altogether.
+The safest option, according to the

 Research into the health effects of vaping is ongoing, and it may take some time before we understand the long-term risks.